webpack/webpack.js.org/src/content/contribute/writing-a-loader.md

 When a single loader is applied to the resource, the loader is called with only one parameter – a string containing the content of the resource file.

-Synchronous loaders can simply `return` a single value representing the transformed module.
+Synchronous loaders can `return` a single value representing the transformed module.
 In more complex cases, the loader can return any number of values by using the `this.callback(err, values...)` function.
 Errors are either passed to the `this.callback` function or thrown in a sync loader.

 The loader is expected to give back one or two values.
 The first value is a resulting JavaScript code as string or buffer.
 The second optional value is a SourceMap as JavaScript object.